Breast cancer is the most common type of cancer in the UK.

 Women over 70 are also entitled to screening and can arrange an appointment through their GP or local screening unit.

-Find breast cancer screening services near you.
+Read more about breast screening and find breast cancer screening services near you.

 Treating breast cancer